andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 $$ = (z - y)x^2 + (y + z)(y - z)x + yz(z - y) = $$

 Now we pause.
 Can we go further?
 A common factor of $(z - y)$ is _almost_ emerging, it's just that tricksy difference-of-squares which is making life hard.
-Can we re-gig things?
+Can we re-jig things?
 We can

 $$ = (z - y)x^2 - (y + z)(z - y)x + yz(z - y) = $$